edvin/tornadofx-guide/part1/11_Editing_Models_and_Validation.md

 ## ItemViewModel

 When working with the `ViewModel` you will notice some repetitive and somewhat verbose tasks.
 They include calling `rebind` or configuring `rebindOnChange` to change the source object.
-The `ItemViewModel` is an extension to the `ViewModel` and in almost all use cases you would want to inherit from this instead of the `ViewModel` class.
+The `ItemViewModel` is an extension to `ViewModel` and in almost all use cases, you will end up inheriting from it instead of the `ViewModel` class.

 The `ItemViewModel` has a property called `itemProperty` of the specified type, so our `PersonModel` would now look like: